 The country has good infrastructure, a stable economy, and a high standard of living, which contributes to its higher cost of living.

-Cost of living varies greatly depending on location in Costa Rica, though.
+Cost of living in Costa Rica varies greatly, depending on location.
 The capital city of San José and many beach/tourist communities are much more expensive than rural areas and provincial towns.

 What they’re saying on Facebook about cost of living in Costa Rica: